 Low income senior citizens and their spouses can receive free exams for common diseases, such as cataracts as well as diabetes.
 Based on the results of those tests, doctors will give them an appointment for surgery and follow up exams.
 If needed, free prescription glasses as well as other vision enhancing equipment.
 Read more about the Senior EyeCare Program.

 Many older adults over the age of 50 need help in dealing with a cataract.
 This form of eye care can be expensive to deal with.
-A number of non-profits and other agencies provide either free corrective prescription glasses or they will even pay for some of the cataract surgery.
+A number of non-profits and other agencies near you provide either free corrective prescription glasses or they will even pay for some of the cataract surgery.
 Applicants need to be low income and also not have the proper health insurance available to them.
 Learn more on financial assistance for cataracts.

 Many families do not have full health insurance coverage for their prescription glasses or it will not pay for their eye exams.
 This makes it even more difficult for individuals to acquire what they need.
 If your current insurance policy does not cover the cost of your glasses, or if you are uninsured, then be sure to explore programs that are available in your state.